Notes on the Geography of Australia: Broken Hill

 Australia has lots of row houses, but Broken Hill doesn't.
 Here are some, from 1890, on Oxide Street.

 We've jumped over to South Broken Hill, which lies on the other side of the Line of Lode.
 This is Patton Street.
 Apparently, the surveyors felt that land wasn't in short supply.

-They were right.
-The roof is a modified skillion, with add-ons that continue the sloping line.
+The roof is a modified skillion, with add-ons at the back that continue the sloping line.